14 Essentials of Retail Customer Service

 Spend extra time with employees working on interactions like getting past objections, suggestive selling, and using the language of features and benefits when talking about products.
 You can also role-play handling customer complaints, greeting customers, and closing the sale.

-And let's face it, after the pandemic, you need to role-play how to diffuse customer blowups before they occur.
+Let's face it: Since the pandemic, you need to role-play how to diffuse customer blowups before they occur.

 Acting out customer interactions can help you identify opportunities for improvement and uncover areas where your employees get stuck.